APEcs/newsagent/docs/overview.md

     determine which block the user is attempting to access; in this case, the `compose` block.
-  - The module loader is used to load the block module (the `blocks` table shows that `compose` is registered with the module ID 1, module ID 1 in the `modules` table gives the name as `Newsagent::Article::Compose`).
+  - The module loader is used to load the block module (the `blocks` table shows that `compose` is registered with the module ID 1, and module ID 1 in the `modules` table gives the name as `Newsagent::Article::Compose`).
   - The `page_display()` function of the loaded block module is executed to generate the page.